bannastre/CV/README.md

 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Immersive Learner

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- Experience
+- Achievements
+- Evidence

+#### Comfortable under Pressure

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- Experience
+- Achievements
+- Evidence

 ## Education